 Insight- Ground support requires more time and the variable of uneven floors and stages.
 This adds complications to set up and could impact the seamless display of the LED video screens.

 Recommendation – Where possible, hanging bars and motors are the most efficient and time saving option

 Insight – More recent models with the latest designs enhancements save time building LED Displays.
 These are often described as designed for “single engineer” and most often are both front and rear serviceable.
 They also include heavy duty magnets to hold panels in place, guide pins on frames to align LED panels, and come with quick release locks, longer jumper cables for flexibility and speed.

 Recommendation – Shop for the newer design models that have these added features

 9. “Spend your money on experienced technicians”

-Insight – Anyone can build an LED video wall. but only the best know how to efficiently trouble shoot.
-It’s electronics after all, and things will go wrong.
+Insight – Anyone can build an LED video wall, but only the best know how to efficiently trouble shoot the system and that the show will go on.

 Recommendation – Check the technicians references and years of experience.

 10. “Negotiate redundancy at reduced rates or no charge”.

 Insight – Most LED video rental companies will offer you spare panels at reduced rates.
 They are doing this because they have learned over the years, these spares will saves shows.